Ichigo3766/picklin-pals/README.md

-# Picklin' Pals: Pickleball Round Robin Tournament Manager
+# {WIP} Picklin' Pals: Pickleball Round Robin Tournament Manager

 Organize and manage your pickleball round robin tournaments with ease!
 Whether you're running a casual game night or a club tournament, this app streamlines the entire process from start to finish.